elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 ADD FIGURE

-## Let's Get Started!
+# Let's Get Started!

+## Quarto document: a practical overview
+Instead of basic scripts, we use Quarto files in RStudio to make our workflow reproducible.
+Quarto files can dynamically generate our paper's code and story.
+A Quarto file's YAML header, Quarto-formatted text, and R code blocks (sometimes termed "code chunks") are its main components.
+A Quarto document is formed by three main elements:

+1. The YAML header

+2. A Quarto text

+3. R code chunks for embedded analysis

+Finally, to render the document, we use the engine called _Knitr_

+ADD FIGURE (with the process described above)

-Let's set up our environment and create a basic Quarto document.
+Let's set up our environment and start creating a basic Quarto document.

-### Creating a Basic Quarto Document
+## Creating a Basic Quarto Document

 To begin working with your .qmd file, navigate to the menu bar and choose **File > New File > Quarto Document...** This action will trigger RStudio to open a wizard, which assists in automatically filling your file with helpful content that serves as a reminder of the fundamental functionalities of Quarto.

-In the subsequent sections, we will delve deeper into the three main elements of a Quarto document: the markdown text, the code chunks, and the YAML header.

-# Anatomy of a Quarto document

 ## The header yaml (Metadata)
-The YAMAL metadata or header is processed in many stages of the rendering process and can influence the final document differently.
-It is placed at the very beginning of the document and is read by each of Pandoc, Quarto and knitr.
-Along the way, the information it contains can affect the code, content, and the rendering process.

-::: columns
-::: {.column width="32%"}
+YAML metadata, or the header, is crucial to Quarto documents.
+This metadata is your document's backstage pass and influences many rendering phases.
+It contains crucial information that can shape your document's code, content, and presentation, placed at the beginning and carefully evaluated by Pandoc, Quarto, and knitr.

+Quarto default YAML header includes the following metadata surrounded by three dashes ---:
+- title
+- author
+- format
+- editor

+FIGURE showing the Yamal

 ``` yaml
 ---
 title: "Document title"